CMSgov/ab2d-website/_pages/claims-data-details.md

   </table>
 </div>

-## URI vs URL

-All URLs below are highlighted in blue.
-Otherwise, they are a URI (uniform resource identifier).
-See [URI vs URL](https://danielmiessler.com/study/difference-between-uri-url/) for more information.

 ## Claim Group
 The Claim Group is always 1 of a list of IDs found in the identifier field.
 The Claim Group ID remains the same between all versions of a claim.
 It can be used to group together a “family” of claims.